srcnert/rak-zephyr-app/README.md

 west update
 ```

-If you are RAK3112 module user, following steps must be applied to use this board.
+If you are RAK3112 module user, following steps must be applied to use this module.

 Firstly please install the Zephyr Software Development Kit (SDK) that contains toolchains
 for each of Zephyr’s supported architectures, which including compiler, assembler,
 linker and other programs required to build Zephyr applications.

-Please firstly install 'wget' tool according to you operating system.
+Please firstly install 'wget' tool according to your operating system.
 After that, the user
 must apply following commands:

 ```shell